angelikabm/python-file-update-algorithm/README.md

 <h1>🐍 Python Programming</h1>

 <h2>Project Description</h2>
-At my organization, access to restricted resources is managed through an allow list of approved IP addresses stored in the allow_list.txt file.
-A separate remove list identifies IP addresses that should no longer be authorized.
-I developed a Python algorithm to automate the process of updating the allow list by removing unauthorized IP addresses.
+At my organization, access to restricted content is controlled with an allow list of IP addresses.
+The "allow_list.txt" file identifies these IP addresses.
+A separate remove list identifies IP addresses that should no longer have access to this content.
+I created an algorithm to automate updating the "allow_list.txt" file and remove these IP addresses that should no longer have access.
 <br />

 <h2>Opening the Allow List File</h2>